rtt/chaos-dns/README.md

-# dns-bs
+# chaos dns

-A Domain Name Server with a miasmic twist
+A DNS server that you should not trust